Africa

 By 2050, the UN estimates the population will double to 2.4 billion.

-As online social networks expand, that presents a huge market for US tech giants to tap into.
+As online social networks expand, this presents a huge market for US tech giants to tap into.

 There’s a clear opportunity for companies like Facebook and Google to really go in and put a pole in the sand, said Daniel Ives, a technology researcher at GBH Insights in New York.